somtochiama/buycoins-graphql-sdk/README.md

 ### Contributing.

-Your pull request are definitely welcome :love:!
-We alway looking to add more test and acheive feature parity with the Buycoins API
+Your pull request are definitely welcome :heart:!
+We alway looking to add more test and acheive feature parity with the Buycoins API.
+Take a look at [Contributing.md](Contributing.md)